 HVAC = Heating, Ventilation, and Air Conditioning — a system designed to maintain indoor climate conditions suitable for both people and processes.

-In FM, HVAC is no longer a luxury — it’s a critical operational infrastructure that directly impacts:
+In facility management, this system is no longer a luxury — it’s a critical part of the building’s operational infrastructure that directly impacts:

 -